dreamfactorysoftware/platform-wiki/setup-guide/3-etl/EmrEtlRunner-setup.md

         -h, --help                       Show this message
         -v, --version                    Show version

-A note on the `--skip` option: this now takes a list of individual steps to skip.
+A note on the `--skip` option: this takes a list of individual steps to skip.
 So for example you could run **only** the Hive job with the command-line option:

     $ bundle exec snowplow-emr-etl-runner --skip staging,archive --config ./config.yml